NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

     boundary where blending with subsequent DEMs will happen.

 --hole-fill-length <number-of-pixels (default: 0)>
-    Maximum dimensions of a hole in the output DEM to fill in, in pixels.
+    Maximum dimensions of a hole in the DEM to fill in, in pixels.

 --tr <resolution>
-    Output DEM resolution in target georeferenced units per pixel.
+    Output grid size, that is, the DEM resolution in target georeferenced units per pixel.
 Default: use the same resolution as the first DEM to be mosaicked.

 --t_srs <proj4-string>
     Specify the output projection (PROJ.4 string).
 Default: use the